jlxip/RealDRAM/README.md

 An architecture with non-refreshed DRAM.

 ## What?
-RealDRAM is a really simple esoteric architecture in which memory is lost after a few cycles (defined at `MEMORY_LOSS`, top of the file, default is 128), so it needs to be refreshed manually.
+RealDRAM is a really simple esoteric architecture in which memory is lost after a few cycles (default is 128), so it needs to be refreshed manually.
 This repository contains a virtual machine for it, made in C++.
 Install it with `sudo make install`, and use it like `rdram-vm`.

 RealDRAM has 8-bit words and 16-bit addresses (64K of memory).
 It should be Turing-complete (not proven), even though it has only "two" instructions.
 These instructions are BRANCH (conditional branch) and NAND.
-The RealDRAM VM executes raw binaries with data and instructions in them.
-The binary is loaded at `0x0000`, which is the entry point.
-The first byte of an instruction is the opcode, and the rest are Little-Endian addresses.
+The RealDRAM VM executes a raw binary, loaded at `0x0000`, which is the entry point.
+The first byte of an instruction is the opcode, and the rest are one or two Little-Endian addresses.

-The architecture has no registers, but there is a flag which is updated on NAND operations.
+The architecture has no usable registers, but there is a flag which is updated on NAND operations.

 ### Opcodes 🖥️
 The first bit of the opcode (starting from the left) indicates whether it's a **BRANCH** (`0`) or **NAND** (`1`).